Here are summarized results from "Intensive Wheat Management Evaluation" in Illinois

 4. Were insecticide applications beneficial?

+Yes.
 All of the research trials required the application of a foliar insecticide (Warrior®) for control of aphid populations.
 Insecticide applications reduced both damage from aphid feeding and from the aphid-vectored barley yellow dwarf virus (BYDV).

 5. Did the various management inputs influence grain